-- Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
-Units of study cannot exceed 30 credits. - 2.
-Only whole credits are awarded for units of study.
+- 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
+Units of study cannot exceed 30 credits. - Only whole credits are awarded for units of study.
 Below you will find an overview of the distribution of credits.

-Year 1 (Cohort 2019-2020) Codarts & Fontys are together equally responsible for all for all executions for the implementation of the following study units.
+Codarts & Fontys are together equally responsible for all executions for the implementation of the following study units.